napierSLAM/Robot-Mapping/README.md

 etc.

 ## Distance

-For this purpose, distance can be recorded using an optical sensor (see motor folder) A disc with slots cut in it is mounted on the inside (opposite to wheel) of a drive shaft The drive shaft is connected to a geared dc motor
+For this purpose, distance can be recorded using an optical sensor (see motor folder)
+A disc with slots cut in it is mounted on the inside (opposite to wheel) of a drive shaft
+The drive shaft is connected to a geared dc motor

-The optical sensor has a slot with a beam of infra red light The disk sits in the slot and as the disk spins the slots break the beam
+The optical sensor has a slot with a beam of infra red light
+The disk sits in the slot and as the disk spins the slots break the beam A count is kept of each slot.
+(For the test bot each slot represents 10.4mm of travel, which is going to be treated as 10mm (1cm)) Without adjustment and calibration this method is somewhat inaccurate, but close enough for the moment. (see motors folder for more discussion on this point)